Elevated Brownies Recipe | Download for FREE!

 • Parchment paper

-Step 1: Decarboxylate Your Cannabis
+Step 1: Decarboxylate Your Ground Cannabis

-Preheat your oven to 245OF.
-Grind your cannabis but don’t grind it into a fine powder so it won’t pass through the cheesecloth or strainer.
-Lay your baking pan with parchment paper and spread the cannabis on it, then heat in the oven for 30 – 40 minutes.
+Start by preheating your oven to 245°F. Grind your cannabis, but don’t grind it into a fine powder so it won’t pass through the cheesecloth or strainer.

 Step 2: Cook Oil with Cannabis